shekarramaswamy4/MessageMate/README.md

-# imessage-assistant
+# MessageMate
-iMessage assistant outputs the people you may have forgotten to respond to (Mac only).
+MessageMate is your reliable companion for staying on top of your texts.
+Life gets busy, and we all forget to respond to people

+## Details
-The program asks for full disk access, which means that it can read the contents of your machine.
+MessageMate asks for full disk access, which means that it can read the contents of your machine.
 Don't worry!
-The program makes **no** network requests.
-All data is stored locally to maintain privacy.
-Open sourced so you can check too if you'd like...

-The python code is out of date.
-Load the mac app via Xcode (good luck) or message Shekar to get the packaged mac app (you should do this, xcode is a massive pain).
+MessageMate makes **no** network requests, which means your data **never** leaves your laptop. **It's completely private.**

+You can run MessageMate yourself or purchase it for $4.99 here:

-# Suggestions / bugs / contributions
+## Suggestions / bugs / contributions
 email shekar@ramaswamy.org or find me on twitter at [@shekarramaswamy](https://twitter.com/shekarramaswamy)